sotw/hmDictUtils/README.md

 ###A Tool Set for Everyday Reading and Writing in Console only
 >In console, you put your fingure on mouse, you lose.

+Seriously, this tool set is just to satisfy personal ambitious to write down an idea in code **immediately** no mater how stupid it is.
+You can use/modify it without my permission.
+Feedback is welcome all the time.
+Fork/Pull request is even better.

 ##### Install
 	execute ./install.sh